OnePunchMonk/robokit/README.md

 - Zero-shot DoorHandle detection using [iTeach](https://irvlutd.github.io/iTeach/)-[DHYOLO](https://huggingface.co/spaces/IRVLUTD/DH-YOLO) model
 - Zero-shot bbox-to-mask video propogation approach for object tracking using SegmentAnythingV2 (SAMv2).
   - Note that SAMv2 only supports mp4 or jpg files as of 11/06/2024
-  - Currently only supports bbox prompt with all video frames stored as jpg files in a directory
+  - Currently only supports
+    - Single bbox prompt with all video frames stored as jpg files in a directory
+    - Collection of points as prompts for various objects
   - If you have an mp4 file then extract individual frames as jpg and store in a directory

 ## Getting Started